urbit/docs/concepts/azimuth.md

 - **Spawn Proxy**

   For stars and galaxies only.
-Can create new child points.
+Can create new child identities.

 ![](https://media.urbit.org/fora/proposals/UP-8.jpg)

 Most Ethereum tokens use the ERC-20 standard for smart contracts.
-Azimuth points are, however, essentially different from most Ethereum tokens, due to points not being fungible.
-Since any two stars will handle social-networking realities in a different way, they will carry a different reputation.
-Points are to houses as tokens are to gold.
+Urbit identities are, however, essentially different from most Ethereum tokens, due to identities not being fungible.
+Since any two stars will handle social-networking realities in a different way, they will carry a different reputation. identities are to houses as tokens are to gold.

 The ERC-721 standard, having been made specifically to provide a smart-contract interface for non-fungible assets, serves our needs well.
-This is the standard that we use for deeding Azimuth points.
+This is the standard that we use for deeding Urbit identities.

-Points, and all of their blockchain operations, are governed by the Ecliptic.
+identities, and all of their blockchain operations, are governed by the Ecliptic.
-The Ecliptic is an Ethereum smart-contract that governs point state and the ownership, spawn, management, and voting rights affiliated with your points.
+The Ecliptic is an Ethereum smart-contract that governs identity state and the ownership, spawn, management, and voting rights affiliated with your identities.

 For the technical implementation details, take a look at Azimuth's [Github repository](https://github.com/urbit/azimuth).